massimo-nocentini/timsort.lua/README.md

 ## libtimsort

-The implementation is totally based and strictly follows the Python one, namely https://github.com/python/cpython/blob/b4f5f07d076d7e7d825306981108dbb7120d7377/Objects/listobject.c#L2251.
-For the sake of clarity, we copy the necessary functions and type definitions from the Python's C implementation and remove some details to make it compile to have a Lua module.
+The implementation is *totally based* and strictly follows the Python one, namely https://github.com/python/cpython/blob/b4f5f07d076d7e7d825306981108dbb7120d7377/Objects/listobject.c#L2251.
+For the sake of clarity, we copy the necessary functions and type definitions from the Python's C implementation and remove some details to make it compile as a Lua module.
+We do not do **any** change to the original algorithm; after all, consider this project as a way to distill the Tim's sorting core functions from the Python C file about `list` objects.

 ## Usage